 If you are like most people, hearing that statement may have just made you want to punch something.
 We humans HATE uncertainty.
 In fact, psychology research tells us that certainty is one of the key needs of the human brain.
 That is why we insist on believing, or need to believe, there is one single way.

 Insight versus action

-- That weight loss is linear, consistent and predictable.
+- That weight loss is linear, consistent, and predictable.
 Weight loss is none of these things.
 The belief that it is will simply keep you disappointed.
 Your expectation should be the opposite.

 - That being perfect is even possible or desirable.
-Perfection is a myth and even it were achievable there is no way to learn if you never make a mistake.
+Perfection is a myth and even if it were achievable there is no way to learn if you never make a mistake.

 - That failure is not helpful.
 Failure is THE most important aspect of change.
 The harder and more frequently you fail the more quickly and thoroughly you learn the lessons required to grow.

 - That information is the same as transformation.
 Information plus learning is education.
 Education plus experience is wisdom.
 Wisdom applied towards change is transformation.
 Learning, experience, application all involve action.
 Action is required.
 But most people would rather be looking for something to do versus doing something.
 Huge mistake.
 Stop looking and start doing.

 Structured flexibility is the way to think about this.
 You need enough structure to get you started.
 You know, some basic guidelines.